qelectrotech/qelectrotech-doc/source/users/schema/conductor/conductor_reset.rst

 Reset conductors
 ================

-QElectroTech provides the posibility to return to the default route once a conductor route has been modify.
+QElectroTech provides the possibility to return to the default route of a modified conductor.

 .. figure:: /_external/_images/en/qet_conductor/qet_conductor_reset.png
    :align: center